Raghu-102433/Insilico-Drug-Discovery-for-NDM-1-Beta-Lactamase/README.md

-In Silico Discovery of NDM-1 Metallo-β-Lactamase Inhibitors for Klebsiella pneumoniae
+﻿In Silico Discovery of NDM-1 Metallo-β-Lactamase Inhibitors for Klebsiella pneumoniae

 Overview
 Antibiotic resistance poses a significant global health threat, and the emergence of New Delhi Metallo-β-Lactamase (NDM-1) in Klebsiella pneumoniae has rendered many β-lactam antibiotics ineffective.
 This project aims to identify potential inhibitors of NDM-1 using computational approaches, including molecular docking, ADMET analysis, and molecular dynamics (MD) simulations.